grimkid/project_seeds/renar/README.md

 - **Frontend Pod**: Development environment for frontend, with SSH and app ports 8090, 8083, 8084.
 - **Backend Pod**: Development environment for backend, with SSH and app ports 8091, 8085.
 - **Nginx**: Lightweight web server and reverse proxy.
 Exposes port 8089.
 Proxies /grafana/ to Grafana (http://172.28.0.20:3000) and serves static content.
 Start with `./start-nginx.sh` in the `nginx/` folder.
 Only Nginx is exposed to the LAN; all other services are isolated.
-- **dotcms-net**: Docker network for internal communication between all containers (legacy, not used for Loki/Grafana/Nginx).
 - **internal-net**: Internal Docker network (subnet 172.28.0.0/16) for all containers.
 Only Nginx is exposed to the LAN via port 8089; all other containers are isolated and only accessible within this network.